What Is A Copyright?

 Pursuant to the Copyright Act, copyright protection is afforded to “original works of authorship fixed in any tangible medium of expression.”
-To demonstrate how important copyrights are for innovation, consider that copyright law was originally established in the United States Constitution under Article 1 Section 8 Clause 8.
+To illustrate how important these rights are for innovation, consider that copyright law was originally established in the United States Constitution under Article 1 Section 8 Clause 8.
 The Copyright Act of 1976, and some additional amendments govern issues concerning copyright law in the United States today.

 The following categories qualify as works of authorship: